-NCS celebrated one of its oldest traditions with its annual Flag Day prize ceremony.
-Ninety seniors were individually recognized, and 35 awards, touching on every department in the school, were bestowed.
+NCS celebrated one of its oldest traditions on June 10 with its annual Flag Day prize ceremony.
+The Class of 2022 was recognized before an audience of NCS families and friends, and 33 awards, touching on every department in the school, were bestowed on students.

 Upper School Spanish teacher Nilda Villalta is one of five recipients of Northwestern University’s Distinguished Secondary School Teacher Award, which "honors excellent high school teachers around the world for their professional and personal commitment to their students."